 Use Layer: Allows to add layers to a converted image in PSD file format.
 Other formats can not be selected.

 Add Layer: To test various profiles, the same original image can be converted again with different profiles, and the resulting files can be stacked as layers in a single file.
-Such a PSD file allows to switch between the layers in Photoshop to evaluate the quality of the conversions.
-For a better identification of the profiles that have been used the layer names contain the profile names.
+Such a PSD file allows users to switch between the layers in Photoshop to evaluate the quality of the conversions.
+For a better identification of the profiles that have been used the layer names contain the profile names and the rendering intents.

 Select Layer File: Defines the image file to which the new layer will be added.
 Either accept the suggested file name or enter a custom file name.